NortonAhu/GitPractice/readme.txt

-Git is a version contron system.
+Git is a distributed version contron system.
 Git is a free system.